Top 5 This Week

-Moving to Oregon involves two distinct administrative adjustments — the practical (licensing, registration, voter registration) and the financial (understanding the income tax that replaces the sales tax savings for many households, the urban growth boundary system that constrains housing supply in Portland, and the specific cost structure of whichever Oregon community you’ve chosen).
-Oregon attracts households with a specific vision of Pacific Northwest living — outdoor access to coast and mountains, urban culture of a particular independent-minded character, food and coffee culture of genuine quality — and for households who share that vision and have prepared honestly for the income tax implications, the state consistently delivers.
-The rain west of the Cascades is real and requires an attitude adjustment for households from sunnier climates; east of the Cascades, in Bend and the high desert, the sun is abundant and the cold is the primary climate adjustment.
+Moving to Oregon involves two distinct administrative adjustments — the practical (licensing, registration, voter registration) and the financial (understanding the income tax that replaces the sales tax savings for many people, the urban growth boundary system that constrains housing supply in Portland, and the specific cost structure of whichever Oregon community you’ve chosen).
+Oregon draws transplants with a specific vision of Pacific Northwest living — outdoor access to coast and mountains, urban culture of a particular independent-minded character, food and coffee culture of genuine quality — and for those who share that vision and have prepared honestly for the income tax implications, the state consistently delivers.
+The rain west of the Cascades is real and requires an attitude adjustment for newcomers from sunnier climates; east of the Cascades, in Bend and the high desert, the sun is abundant and the cold is the primary climate adjustment.

 Driver’s License and Vehicle Registration

-- Vehicle privilege tax: Oregon charges a 0.5% privilege tax on new vehicle purchases in addition to standard fees
+• Vehicle privilege tax: Oregon levies a 0.5% privilege tax on new vehicle purchases through dealers in addition to standard fees (per the Oregon Department of Revenue); a legislated increase passed in 2025 is tied up in a 2026 veto referendum, so confirm the current rate before purchasing

 Oregon’s Urban Growth Boundary

-Oregon’s urban growth boundary (UGB) system — established under Senate Bill 100 in 1973 as part of Governor Tom McCall’s land use planning initiative — is the most significant housing policy distinctive to Oregon that new residents need to understand.
-The UGB draws a line around urban areas beyond which residential development is severely restricted, protecting farmland and forest from suburban sprawl.
-The policy has preserved Oregon’s agricultural and natural landscape but has also constrained housing supply in the Portland metro and other UGB-protected communities, contributing to price appreciation over decades of population growth.
-New residents moving to Oregon are entering a housing market whose supply constraints are structural and policy-driven, not merely cyclical.
-Understanding the UGB’s implications for the community you’re moving to — and where the UGB line falls relative to your target neighborhood — is practical knowledge for new residents.
+The urban growth boundary (UGB) system — established under Senate Bill 100 in 1973 as part of Governor Tom McCall’s land use planning initiative — is the most significant housing policy distinctive to the state that new residents need to understand.
+Each UGB draws a line around urban areas beyond which residential development is severely restricted, protecting farmland and forest from suburban sprawl.
+That approach has preserved the agricultural and natural landscape but has also constrained housing supply in the Portland metro and other UGB-protected communities, contributing to price appreciation over decades of population growth.
+Anyone moving to Oregon is entering a housing market whose supply constraints are structural and policy-driven, not merely cyclical.
+Knowing where the UGB line falls relative to your target neighborhood — and what that means for the community you’re settling into — is practical knowledge worth having before you buy or rent.

 Climate Adjustment: East vs. West of the Cascades

-Oregon‘s climate varies more dramatically within state borders than most newcomers expect, and choosing correctly based on climate preference is as important as choosing by employment and housing:
+The state‘s weather varies more dramatically within its borders than most newcomers expect, and choosing correctly based on climate preference is as important as choosing by employment and housing:

-- Portland and the Willamette Valley (west of Cascades): Mild but persistently gray — average winter temperatures rarely below freezing but consistent rain and overcast skies from October through May.
-Average annual precipitation in Portland is 37 inches; “winter” runs six to seven months of cloud cover and drizzle.
-Summers are spectacular — warm, dry, and sunny from July through September
+• Portland and the Willamette Valley (west of Cascades): Mild but persistently gray — average winter temperatures rarely below freezing but consistent rain and overcast skies from October through May.
+Average annual precipitation at Portland’s airport is about 36 inches (downtown gauges run higher); “winter” runs six to seven months of cloud cover and drizzle.
+Summers are the payoff — warm, dry, and sunny from July through September

-- Bend and eastern Oregon: High desert continental climate — cold winters (Bend averages lows of 22°F in January, with significant snowfall), hot summers (highs in the upper 80s–low 90s in July), and 300+ days of sunshine annually.
-The climate adjustment is to cold rather than rain
+• Bend and eastern Oregon: High desert continental climate — cold winters (Bend averages lows around 24°F in January, with significant snowfall), hot summers (highs in the upper 80s–low 90s in July), and far more sunshine than the rainy west side, though the long-touted “300 days of sun” figure overstates it.
+The climate adjustment here is to cold rather than rain

 Finding Employment

-- Technology: Intel (Hillsboro, 20,000+ employees), Nike (Beaverton headquarters, 10,000+ local employees), Adidas North America (Portland), Columbia Sportswear, and a growing startup ecosystem centered in Portland’s Pearl District and Southeast neighborhoods
+• Technology: Intel (Hillsboro, roughly 18,000–20,000 employees after rounds of 2025 cuts), Nike (Beaverton headquarters, roughly 11,000 local employees), Adidas North America (Portland), Columbia Sportswear, and a growing startup ecosystem centered in Portland’s Pearl District and Southeast neighborhoods

-- Outdoor and apparel: Nike, Columbia Sportswear, Adidas, Danner Boots, Hydro Flask, and dozens of outdoor industry companies make Oregon the center of gravity for outdoor industry employment in the United States
+• Outdoor and apparel: Nike, Columbia Sportswear, Adidas, Danner Boots, Hydro Flask, and dozens of smaller brands make Oregon the country’s leading hub for outdoor-industry employment

-- Agriculture and food: The Willamette Valley’s wine industry, Oregon’s craft beer industry (150+ breweries in the state), and the agricultural processing sector employ significantly statewide
+• Agriculture and food: The Willamette Valley’s wine industry, Oregon’s craft beer industry (more than 300 breweries statewide), and the agricultural processing sector employ significantly statewide

 Schools and Education

-Oregon’s public school quality varies considerably by district.
-The highest-performing districts — Lake Oswego, West Linn-Wilsonville, Beaverton, and Hillsboro — consistently rank among the state’s top performers.
-Portland Public Schools, Oregon’s largest district, faces the challenges of urban scale and serves a diverse student population with mixed academic outcomes.
+Public school quality varies considerably by district.
+The highest-performing systems — Lake Oswego, West Linn-Wilsonville, Beaverton, and Hillsboro — consistently rank among the state’s strongest.
+Portland Public Schools, the largest district, faces the challenges of urban scale and serves a diverse student population with mixed academic outcomes.
 The Oregon Department of Education’s report card system provides district-level performance data.
-Oregon’s higher education system is anchored by the University of Oregon (Eugene), Oregon State University (Corvallis), and Portland State University, with a community college system that provides affordable access across the state.
+Higher education centers on the University of Oregon (Eugene), Oregon State University (Corvallis), and Portland State University, with a community college network that provides affordable access across the state.

 Cultural and Community Life

-Oregon’s cultural life is concentrated in Portland but extends statewide through a fabric of university-town arts scenes, outdoor recreation culture, and the particular Pacific Northwest identity that values environmental stewardship, food systems awareness, and independent enterprise.
-Portland’s food cart culture — clusters of 15–30 carts serving diverse cuisines in established pods — is a genuine urban institution that provides restaurant-quality meals at casual prices.
-Powell’s Books is a landmark that exemplifies Portland’s independent retail culture.
+Cultural life concentrates in Portland but extends statewide through a network of university-town arts scenes, outdoor recreation communities, and the particular Pacific Northwest identity that values environmental stewardship, food systems awareness, and independent enterprise.
+Portland’s food carts — clusters of 15–30 vendors serving diverse cuisines in established pods — are a genuine urban institution that provides restaurant-quality meals at casual prices.
+Powell’s Books, the world’s largest independent new and used bookstore, anchors that independent retail tradition.
 The Oregon Shakespeare Festival in Ashland draws visitors from across the country.
-The Coast’s arts communities in Cannon Beach and Astoria, the wine country’s tasting room culture in the Willamette Valley, and Bend’s outdoor recreation community all provide community entry points for new residents with particular interests.
+The Coast’s arts communities in Cannon Beach and Astoria, the wine country’s tasting room culture in the Willamette Valley, and Bend’s outdoor recreation scene all give newcomers with particular interests a way in.

 Frequently Asked Questions